GastonGonzalez/vagrant-proxmox/README.md

 * Clarify that this project only works with Proxmox 3.x.
 In the author's experience, this plugin is not compatible with Proxmox 4.x APIs.
 * Fix a bug in the OpenVZ implementation to allow Vagrant to SSH directly into the OpenVZ containers.
-* Provided detailed instructions on configuring Proxmox to use a custom Vagrant-compatible CentOS 7 OpenVZ container.
+* Provide detailed instructions on configuring Proxmox to use a custom Vagrant-compatible CentOS 7 OpenVZ container.

 ## Requirements